 Wellness breaks can be anything really.
-It can involve cleanses or detoxes or allow you time for deep work.
-The kind where you do a lot of thinking on what you want your life to look like, or maybe deep work on a project in your life.
+It can involve cleanses, detoxes or allow you time for deep inner work.
+The type of inner work where you do a lot of thinking on what you want your life to look like, or maybe deep work on a personal or professional project.

 There are so many distractions in our everyday lives; it’s nice to be able to step back from the usual emails, texts, social media mania (scrolling?), and any other busyness you’ve allowed into your life.

 A wellness break should be rejuvenating and restorative.
 It should light you up and leave you feeling refreshed.
-However you recharge is entirely up to you.
+However you choose to recharge is entirely up to you.

 Why am I doing a wellness break?

 Losing a job puts you through a lot of the same emotions as divorce does.
-Which, of course, means that bad habits come creeping back in; I gained weight, am dealing with depression, and my well being took a back burner to my need for comfort.
+This, of course, means that bad habits come creeping back in; I gained weight, am dealing with depression, and my well-being took a back burner to my need for comfort.

 What I’ll be doing on my wellness break